deca12x/CarbonHardhat/README.md

-# CarbonHardhat: Flare Network Smart Contracts for CarbonOffset
+# CarbonHardhat: Flare Network Smart Contracts for LayerGreen

-This repository contains the Solidity smart contracts deployed on the Flare Network that form the backend of the [CarbonOffset platform](https://github.com/deca12x/CarbonOffset/).
+This repository contains the Solidity smart contracts deployed on the Flare Network that form the backend of the [LayerGreen platform](https://github.com/deca12x/CarbonOffset/).
 These contracts are responsible for initiating the cross-chain process to acquire tokenized carbon credits on the Polygon network.

 **Our Vision:** To provide a secure and efficient on-chain mechanism on Flare to facilitate carbon offsetting via cross-chain interactions, powered by LayerZero.

 ## Overview

 The primary contract in this repository, `MinimalFlareUSDTBridge.sol`, enables users to bridge USDT (specifically, Stargate's USDT OFT - Omnichain Fungible Token) from the Flare Network to Polygon.
-This is a crucial step in the CarbonOffset user flow, where funds originating from Flare are used to purchase NCT (Nature Carbon Tonne) tokens on Polygon.
+This is a crucial step in the LayerGreen user flow, where funds originating from Flare are used to purchase NCT (Nature Carbon Tonne) tokens on Polygon.

 This system is designed to:
 1. Receive USDT from a user (or a contract acting on their behalf) on Flare.